Saint Neot (monk): Neot's death

 After his journey to Rome and his return to Neotstoke, Neot now remained there for the rest of his life.
-In the year 877 he became ill with a progressive illness described as "langour" and sensing the approach of death, he took the holy communion.
+In the year 877 he became ill with a progressive illness described as "languor" and sensing the approach of death, he took the holy communion.

 Having refreshed his spirit by a participation of the emblems of his Saviour's death, like a faithful shepherd he addressed his own little flock.
 He exhorted them to live in peace, and spoke much of the means by which the salvation of the soul might be promoted.
 He then committed his soul to the mercy of the Almighty, and (stretching forth his hands towards heaven) breathed out his spirit in the midst of psalmody [the singing of psalms] and prayers.

 He died on 31 July 877.

 31 July is widely quoted as his Saint's Day.

 However Skeat gives his day as October 28. and Saunders explains:

 That was the date of his death and his "principal festival"; "Afterwards his festival was observed on October 28th, the day of the translation of his relics from Cornwall into Huntingdonshire, and he is still venerated on that day in the calendar of the Universal Church.

 He was buried in the Church which he himself had built, upon the site of the more ancient Chapel dedicated to St Guerir.
 Seven years later, a larger and more appropriate building had been made by the monks of Neotstoke, and Neot's body was reinterred at the north side of the altar.

 Whitaker had written that "When Neot died he was buried at the monastery.
 About sixty years after his death, about the year 936, his remains were taken inside, at first to a side-chapel, and then to the nave, while much of the monastery and the accompanying church were demolished and rebuilt." but Gorham, writing later, decidedly contradicts that.

 The monastery that Neot had founded declined in importance after his death, and in fact the lands were later seized by the Earl of Morton.
 It is likely that in the reign of William the Conqueror the building was demolished entirely.
 No trace of it remains, nor is the location known.